 4. Fuel injectors

 As stated above, after the fuel pump transfers fuel from the fuel tank to the engine, the fuel injectors then spritz fuel into the cylinder.
 The fuel then gets mixed with air at a certain ratio and then gets ignited by a spark plug to create combustion.

 Like the air filter and fuel pump, the fuel injector is also prone to accumulating dirt and sludge over time, which affects its capacity to supply the correct amount of fuel for the combustion.
 As a result, the engine fails to produce enough power to take off smoothly after a dead stop.

 If you are driving an old vehicle with a carburetor, it must have the accelerator pump.
-The lagging could be the result of the pump being worn out or needs a fix.
-It is a plunger rod with a rubber sealed piston that squirts a small amount of raw gas into the carburetor.
-The surge of fuel and air trigger the engine to be more responsive to acceleration.
+The lagging could be the result of the pump being worn out or needing a fix.
+It is a plunger rod with a rubber-sealed piston that squirts a small amount of raw gas into the carburetor.
+The surge of fuel and air triggers the engine to be more responsive to acceleration.

 - Be Careful of These Bad Fuel Pressure Regulator Symptoms

 - Reasons for Engine Lagging During Speeding Up

 7. Throttle position sensor